Pediatric hepatitis A

 • Urine that is dark in color

-What are the causes of Pediatric Hepatitis A?
+What are the causes of pediatric hepatitis A?

 Hepatitis A is contracted when a child comes in contact with an infected person’s stool or blood.
-It most commonly occurs in:

 • Daycares - employees come in contact with an infected child and change multiple diapers in succession without washing their hands.